dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

   In the preceding *packages.config* file, the `Microsoft.ApplicationInsights` package:
     * Is  targeted against .NET 4.5.1.
-    * Should have its `targetFramework` attribute updated to `net472` if an updated package targeting your the framework target exists.
+    * Should have its `targetFramework` attribute updated to `net472` if an updated package targeting your framework target exists.

 <a name="nope"></a>